godderis/Paleoclim-CNRS.github.io/_tools/IPSL_config.md

 _Both can be run without ice, which requires additional changes in the code before compilation_

 ## Standard version
-_In case you want to run simulations with de present-day land sea mask_
+_In case you want to run simulations with a present-day land sea mask_

 -	In the  $CCCWORKDIR directory, create a new IPSLCM5A2 directory
 -	In IPSLCM5A2 directory, do a svn to load the required files from the server